abhirao-03/stochastic-resonance/README.md

-# UNDER CONSTRUCTION 🏗️
-# Stochastic Differential Equation (SDE) Solver for Final Year Dissertation
+# Stochastic Resonance in Climate Models.

-A JAX-based implementation of numerical methods for solving various types of Stochastic Differential Equations (SDEs), with a focus on climate modeling applications.
+Implementation of numerical methods for solving various types of Stochastic Differential Equations (SDEs), with a focus on climate modeling applications.

 ## Overview